Date of

 Blue book on Native Affairs, 1906

-These Blue Books were bought as a set by the Balson Holdings Family Trust.
+These Blue Books have been bought by the Balson Holdings Family Trust over many years.

 A substantial paper in the Royal Geographic Society bulletin written on the urge to follow the lead indicated by Livingstone in his first journey of exploration and further explore the temperate region of South Africa.